Leyner-Andres-Bejarano-Palacios/java_tutorial/exercises/leetcode/README.md

 ### 1108.
 Defanging an IP Address

 Pretty much the same, a for look would get this done, now, would a replace code change this ?? now thats an interesting one, another thing to have in mind is that due to the fact we will need a for loop there will be an internal loop, and in order to avoid a string creation in every iteration we will need a stringbuilder

+### 1672.
+Richest Customer Wealth

+This also need linear time complexity, I have to iterate though every element in the array, the space complexity can be constant because the variable where I keep the biggest wealth can vary if a bigger wealth appear.
+Something interesting to analize would be a faster way to iterate like a map.
+Asking if we will work on an external input or an instance variable so we can determine if we need a static method.
+Also, in the python section use every PEP like the fist line coding, the shebang ....etc